fpegios/firestore-crud/README.md

 #  Firestore CRUD application

 Web app that handles firestore documents and support all the CRUD operations.
-The project is based on this tutorial http://androidkt.com/cloud-firestore-database-web/.

 ## Prerequisites
   - NodeJS